Flederossi/tifb/README.md

 # tifb
-A tiny (~50 loc), singleheader X11 frame buffer which allows you to open a window, receive keyboard inputs as well as draw single pixels.
+A tiny (~50 loc), singleheader X11 frame buffer which allows you to open a window, receive keyboard input as well as draw single pixels.
 ## Usage
 Include the [tifb.h](https://github.com/Flederossi/tifb/blob/main/tifb.h) header in your project, add the compiler flag `-lX11` and you are ready to go!